claroty/arya/README.md

 # Arya - The Reverse YARA
 Arya is a unique tool that produces pseudo-malicious files meant to trigger YARA rules.
 You can think of it like a reverse YARA because it does exactly the opposite - it creates files that matches your rules.

+You can read more about Arya and how it works in our [blog](https://claroty.com/2022/03/16/blog-research-arya-the-new-tailor-made-eicar-using-yara/).

 ![Arya Demo](img/demo.gif "Ayra Demo")

 ## Intro